junxit/us-congress-bills-110/metadata.md

 - 2007-09-10 — Introduced in House
 - 2007-09-10 — Introduced in House
 - 2007-09-10 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-10-23 — Committee Consideration and Mark-up Session Held.
+- 2007-10-23 — Ordered to be Reported by Unanimous Consent.
+- 2008-09-24 — Committee on Oversight and Government discharged.
+- 2008-09-24 — Committee on Oversight and Government discharged.
+- 2008-09-24 — Considered by unanimous consent. (consideration: CR H8718)
+- 2008-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-24 — Ms. Sutton asked unanimous consent to discharge from committee and consider.
+- 2008-09-24 — On passage Passed without objection. (text: CR H8718)
+- 2008-09-24 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8718)
+- 2008-09-25 — Received in the Senate, read twice.